-You may spot one and think, “everyone gets ants in the summer” – but it’s likely a sign carpenter ants have targeted your property.
+You may spot one and think, “everyone gets ants in the summer” – but it could be a sign carpenter ants have targeted your property.
 Of all possible places, why did they go after your house?
+And when should you hire a professional ant exterminator?

-Many people assume that carpenter ants behave like termites, which chew through wood to make their nests and consume its cellulose in the process.
+Many people assume that carpenter ants behave like termites, which chew through wood and consume its cellulose to bring back to their huge colonies.
 Instead, carpenter ants merely tunnel through the wood, preferring to feed on sweet and fatty foods.
 This pattern still causes structural damage to your home, but it’s far less gradual than dealing with termites.

 Outdoors, they’ll continue this pattern in rotting trees, stumps and logs, eventually reaching the heartwood and killing the tree.
 Inside your home, you’re more likely to find them: